kristerkari/observable-redux-json-api/docs/api.md

 ## Resource endpoints

-_redux-json-api_ resolves resource objects to endpoints based on their specified type.
+_observable-redux-json-api_ resolves resource objects to endpoints based on their specified type.
 The following resource will update and delete to _/tasks/1_:

 ```json
 {